 After a stint as a staff editor for the Los Angeles County Museum of Art, I began freelancing while pursuing a new career in adult education.
-I have maintained this hybrid profession to this day, where my work in one area informs my work in the other, especially in projects for the J. Paul Getty Trust, where I have been employed as a freelancer for almost thirty years.
+I have maintained this hybrid profession to this day, where my work in one area informs my work in the other, especially in projects for the J. Paul Getty Trust, where I have been employed as a freelancer for thirty years.
 Additional clients have included museums, academic institutions, trade publishers, and independent authors (see Work experience).

 M.A., Bicultural Studies, University of Texas at San Antonio